top of page

 But do you really need to engage a proofreader after paying for a copy-editor?
 Or is it just an extra expense that you can do without?

-During the copy-editing process, punctuation errors or even typos can be overlooked, especially if the editor is pointing out other issues in the same portion of text.
+During the copy-editing process, punctuation errors or even typos can be overlooked, especially if the editor is pointing out other issues, such as inconsistencies or incorrect facts, in the same portion of text.

 Also, when you’re updating your draft after reading the editor’s comments, you may inadvertently miss out a full stop or fail to delete a redundant word in a sentence, for example.